mshojafar/sourcecodes/Zhou2021AFED-EF_Sourcecode/README.txt

 Help file to run the project written in java on a CloudSim toolkit using Eclipse IDE.

-Dr. Zhou Zhou did this implementation.
+Dr Zhou Zhou did this implementation.
-Dr. Mohammad Shojafar helped on idea brainstorming and documentation.
+Dr Mohammad Shojafar helped on idea brainstorming and documentation.
-Profesors Abawajy, Alazab and Li helped in English correction and leading the team.
+Professors Abawajy, Alazab and Li helped in English correction and leading the team.

 Contact:

-Dr. Zhou Zhou
+Dr Zhou Zhou
 Department of mathematics and computer science, Changsha University, Changsha, China
 E-mail: zhouzhou03201@126.com
 or

-Dr. Mohammad Shojafar
+Dr Mohammad Shojafar
-5GIC & 6GIC, Institute for Communication Systems (ICS), University of Surrey, Guildford,GU27XH, United Kingdom
+5GIC & 6GIC, Institute for Communication Systems (ICS), University of Surrey, Guildford, GU27XH, United Kingdom
 E-mail: m.shojafar@surrey.ac.uk

 Step of the running project:

-* Please watch the intrusction and introduction video recorded by Dr. Zhou Zhou.
+* Please watch the instruction and introduction video recorded by Dr Zhou Zhou.

 Follow these steps:

-0. Install CloudSim toolkit and Eclipse IDE and set the required Machine environemnt (please see cloudsim help).
+* Install CloudSim toolkit and Eclipse IDE and set the required Machine environment (please see CloudSim help).

 This document is an instruction for understanding the research paper:

 1. Open your project in your Eclipse IDE;